Klasmart-Engineering/user-service/documents/rfc/TEMPLATE.md

 When suggesting a new design, revisit the RFC when the decision for a specific design approach has been made.

+### Out of scope

+List anything that is explicitly outside of the scope of the RFC to help keep discussion focused and avoid scope creep.
+Consider giving reasons for why something was considered out of scope.
+For example:
+* X is/will be discussed in it's own RFC
+* X is owned by another team who will define it themselves
+* X is not required for an MVP

 ### Appendix
 Optional link relevant information  (e.g API docs)